Fall Prevention Tips for Seniors

 • Decreased flexibility and endurance

-• Increased risk of shuffling their feet or having an unsteady gait
+• Increased risk of shuffling their feet or having an unsteady gait due to neurological conditions, numbness in the legs, or foot pain

 • Improper use of mobility aids like walkers or canes

-• Medication side effects, such as dizziness
+• Medication side effects, such as dizziness and vertigo

 • Environmental factors, like slick bathroom floors or unsecured rugs throughout the home